- Itchy eyes, nose, and throat

 Allergic rhinitis can either be year-round or seasonal.
 Causes of year-round allergic rhinitis include animals, mold, house dust and feathers.

 In our region, seasonal allergic rhinitis is caused by tree pollen in the spring (April and May), grass pollen in early and midsummer (late May, June, and early July) and weed pollen, primarily ragweed, in late summer and early fall (August and September).
+Learn more about fall allergies.
 Molds, which can also cause hayfever, appear in the warm months, usually from early spring until later fall.
 Non-allergic Rhinitis: While having the same symptoms as allergic rhinitis, non-allergic rhinitis (vasomotor rhinitis) is not caused by allergies or sinus problems.
 Symptoms are more chronic (ongoing) and usually are present all year.
 However, they are often worse in the winter.
 At present, the cause of non-allergic rhinitis is unknown.
 Here are more details about non-allergic rhinitis:

 - Sneezing and a runny or stuffy nose may occur without a clear reason.
 However, symptoms are often brought on by irritants such as fumes, fresh newsprint, strong odors, smoke and all types of dust, including road dust, garage dust, and house dust.